-These options specify the bus that the specified IRQ line is used on.
-These options allow you to reserve IRQs for legacy ISA adapter cards.

-These options determine if AMIBIOS should remove an IRQ from the pool of available IRQs passed to devices that are configurable by the system BIOS.
-The available IRQ pool is determined by reading the ESCD NVRAM.
-If more IRQs must be removed from the pool, the end user can use these options to reserve the IRQ by assigning an ISA/EISA setting to it.
+These options specify the bus that the specified IRQ line uses.
+Use these options to reserve IRQs for legacy ISA adapter cards.
+The setting determines if AMIBIOS should remove an IRQ from the pool of available IRQs passed to devices that can be configured by the system BIOS.
+The BIOS reads the ESCD NVRAM to find all available IRQs.
+If more IRQs must be removed from the pool, use these options to reserve the IRQ by assigning an ISA/EISA setting to it.
 Onboard I/O is configured by AMIBIOS.
-All IRQs used by onboard I/O are configured as PCI/PnP.

-IRQ12 only appears if the Mouse Support option in Advanced Setup is set to Disabled.

-IRQ14 and 15 will not be available if the onboard Triton PCI IDE is enabled.
-If all IRQs are set to ISA/EISA and IRQ14 and 15 are allocated to the onboard PCI IDE, IRQ9 will still be available for PCI and PnP devices, because at least one IRQ must be available for PCI and PnP devices.
+All IRQs used by onboard I/O are configured as PnP.
+IRQ12 only appears if the PS/2 Mouse Support option in Advanced Setup is set to Disabled.
+IRQ14 and 15 are not available if the onboard PCI IDE is enabled.
+If all IRQs is still available because at least one IRQ must be available for PCI and PnP devices.
+The settings are ISA, Auto, PnP, Primary PCI, or Secondry PCI.
+The Optimal and Fail-Safe default settings are Auto.